Bedford Safe Campaign - Gun Violence Prevention

 Gun Violence Risk Factors: Statistics and Research

-John Hopkins Bloomberg School of Public Health - Center for Gun Violence Solutions - The Center works to produce comprehensive reports synthesizing the best available evidence on gun violence prevention.
+Johns Hopkins Bloomberg School of Public Health - Center for Gun Violence Solutions - The Center works to produce comprehensive reports synthesizing the best available evidence on gun violence prevention.

 Everytown for Gun Safety - An organization of nearly 10 million mayors, moms, teachers, survivors, gun owners, students, and everyday Americans have come together to make their own communities safer.
 They strive to introduce evidence-based solutions in every town to end gun violence.

-Centers for Disease Control and Prevention (CDC) - Firearm Violence Prevention - Th CDC acknowledges that firearm violence is a serious public health problem that impacts the health and safety of Americans.
+Centers for Disease Control and Prevention (CDC) - Firearm Violence Prevention - The CDC acknowledges that firearm violence is a serious public health problem that impacts the health and safety of Americans.
 They seek to prevent firearm injuries by 1) providing data to inform action, 2) conducting research and applying science to identify effective solutions, and 3) promoting collaboration across multiple sectors to address the problem.

 Brady United Against Gun Violence - Given America's gun violence epidemic is a problem with so many root causes, Brady seeks to address it from all angles and emphasizes education, litigation and legislation.

-American Academy of Pediatrics - HealthyChildren.org - a parenting website backed by 67,000 pediatricians committed to the attainment of optimal physical, mental and social health and well-being for all infants, children, adolescents and young adults.
+American Academy of Pediatrics - Healthychildren.org - A parenting website backed by 67,000 pediatricians committed to the attainment of optimal physical, mental and social health and well-being for all infants, children, adolescents and young adults.

-Safe Storage Practices
+Storage Best Practices